segabl/pd2-useful-bots/README.md

 * Highly customizable target priority settings to tweak which enemies have priority and how priority is calculated
 * Ability for bots to dominate enemies on their own or assist your domination attempts (normal game rules apply to bots)
 * Option to make bots not crouch and always use a standing pose
+* Option to make bots not abandon their positions when they are too far from the player
 * Option to make bots announce when they are low on health, just like player characters do
 * Option to disable bots marking special enemies